ttiny/deploy/README.md

 Passing `*` will perform the command on all projects.

-It is possible to pass multiple project to perform the command on, but in this case the branch should be given in the same argument suffixed with `#`, e.g.
+It is possible to pass multiple projects to perform the command on.
-`project#branch`.

 #### Branch syntax
 The branch can be given as as literal name or `*`.

+The branch can be ommited if a project is configured explicitly with a single branch, that is not a regular expression.
 Passing `*` will perform the command on all enabled branches.

 **Remark:** Using `*` for a branch may use the `repo` configuration of the project. **deploy** will use the credentials from the config to find all